TormStorm/jagex-launcher-linux/README.md

 Follow the instructions for installing the Jagex Launhcer as normal<br>

 > **Note**<br>
-> It is recommended to install AnyDesk on the Steam Deck as well as on your PC to do the installation remotely as it makes installation steps that involve the terminal much more manageable<br>
+> It is recommended to install a remote desktop application to make the installation easier<br>

 Once the installation is complete do the below steps:<br>